'HELP US': Family Of Missing North Jersey HS Grad Posts Public Plea

-Family and friends of a 23-year-old Warren County high school grad who has been missing for nearly a week are asking for help in locating him.
+Family and friends of a 23-year-old North Jersey high school grad who has been missing for nearly a week are asking for help in locating him.

-Giuseppe Ippolito, a North Warren Regional High School graduate, was last seen the night of Saturday, March 27, his family writes on Facebook.
+Giuseppe Ippolito, a Pope John XXIII Regional High School graduate, was last seen the night of Saturday, March 27, his family writes on Facebook.

 Ippolito drives a dark grey two-door Wrangler with a license plate reading M27HWD, the post says.